-On Thursday 21 May 2020, Premier Mark McGowan and the Minister for Education and Training Sue Ellery jointly announced the establishment of an urgent review of skills, training and workforce development (the review) in response to COVID-19’s impact on the workforce in Western Australia.
+On Thursday 21 May 2020, the establishment of an urgent review of skills, training and workforce development (the review) was announced in response to COVID-19’s impact on the workforce in Western Australia.
 A review team was established:

 - Ms Anne Driscoll, Director General, Department of Training and Workforce Development;